johnfedoruk/bangular/aio/content/tutorial/toh-pt6.md

 * You learned how to use Observables.

 This concludes the "Tour of Heroes" tutorial.
-You're ready to learn more about Angular development in the fundamentals section, starting with the [Architecture](guide/architecture "Architecture") guide.
+You're ready to learn more about Bangular development in the fundamentals section, starting with the [Architecture](guide/architecture "Architecture") guide.